djhaskin987/degasolv/docs/roadmap.rst

       and if the dependencies are the same as the previous candidate, then skip the candidate; do not try it.

-      This was cancelled because it was not needed to implement version suggestion, when at first I thought I would need it.
+      This was cancelled because it was problematic.

     - [ ] Minimum version preference: In generate repo index, add option to sort packages the other way.